openhive-network/tx-inspector/README.md

   </tr>
   <tr>
     <td rowspan="2">ID</td>
-    <td rowspan="2">ID of the transaction.
+    <td rowspan="2">ID of the transaction (transaction hash, which depends on the chosen pack type).
 Uniquely identifies the transaction within the blockchain network.</td>
-    <td>The ID is presented in string format, which differs depending on the pack type.</td>
+    <td>The ID is presented in hex string format.</td>
     <td> - </td>
   </tr>
   <tr>